HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 3. Radio Wave/section 3-5 Digital and Video.md

 #### Packet Radio

-> **Key Information:** Packet radio transmissions include a checksum that permits error detection, a header that contains the call sign of the station to which the information is being sent, and automatic repeat request in case of error. {{< link id="T8D08" >}}
+> **Key Information:** Packet radio transmissions include a checksum that permits error detection, a header that contains the callsign of the station to which the information is being sent, and automatic repeat request in case of error. {{< link id="T8D08" >}}

 Packet radio is the original digital mode for sending data over amateur radio.
 The core idea is straightforward: your message gets split into small chunks called packets, each with a destination address and error-checking information, and those packets are sent over the air.
 The receiving station reassembles them back into the original message.